BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 Security Disclaimer: Despite there being mention of some security elements in this guide, there is **no implied guarentee of security**.
 You alone must fully secure your server.
 On a VPS, you will get rogue root login attempts within minutes of setup.

-## Knowledge Requirements
- * **VPS Setup** - You are able to setup your own cloud-hosted virtual private server (VPS), and
- * **Linux familiarity** - You have a basic knowledge of how to ssh-into (ex: putty or terminal) and operate the linux command-line.

-   **Do not proceed if you are not confident** with the Linux command-line.
-   Why?
-   The upkeep and troubleshooting will become more complex than this guide.
-   Some commands fail and you must know what you are doing.

 ## Technical Requirements / Recommendations
 The following are required items and server specifications.
 [Click here for more details](https://docs.tomochain.com/masternode/requirements/)